Global Health Experience Procedures

 - IHS ROTATION STUDENTS: complete the CGH Registration for IHS Rotations

 - Signed SHS Pre-Travel Visit Form (after visit occurs- see form for appointment request instructions)

+CGH will review Part 1 of your registration and send you Part 2.
 Part 2 will ask you to complete the following:

 - Register your trip with MyTrips; upload screenshot of your trip itinerary from the MyTrips registration page.

 - Visit the ISOS Portal and determine your destination’s risk rating.
 Complete the Liability Form for a high-risk or low-risk region based on your destination.

 BOTSWANA CLINICAL ELECTIVE STUDENTS: Once your trip is booked, email your itinerary to Josephine Thankane.
 Some notes regarding flights:

 - You can only fly into Gaborone from Johannesburg, Cape Town, Harare, or Addis Ababa